landyzhuo/landyzhuo.github.io/README.md

 # Cognitive Scientist & ML Engineer

+### About Me
+Hi, I'm Landy- a Taiwanese high school sophomore who aims to study cognitive science with a specialization in machine learning.
+I began coding since 6th grade and is currently into deep learning and LLMs.
+In my free time, I enjoy running, swimming, playing the piano and travelling to different places.
+Feel free to reach out to me via landy_zhuo@outlook.com.

 ### Education
 - Dulwich College Suzhou, 2022-2023
 - United World College Changshu China, 2023-2024